gp-97/demo-repo/README.md

-# Test Repo
+# Demo Repo

-Testing Git repo from local workstation
+Testing Git and its functionality from local workstation.